-If you don’t have access to a trusted device or one of your other devices, you can still reset your password and regain access to your account with account recovery.
+If you don’t have access to a trusted device or your trusted phone number, you can still reset your password and regain access to your account with account recovery.
 Account recovery is designed to get you back into your account as quickly as possible while denying access to anyone who might be pretending to be you.
 It might take a few days—or longer—depending on the account information you can provide to verify your identity.

 If you use two-step verification